 24. Host free seminars for land buyers

-What better way to make yourself an expert on something than to host seminars in a local space?
+What better way to make yourself an expert on something than to host seminars?

-If you can make connections with people in the local community face-to-face, then you could have some serious buyers on your hands pretty fast as soon as they see that you know what you’re talking about.
+If you can make connections with people by giving great content, then you could have some serious buyers on your hands pretty fast as soon as they see that you know what you’re talking about.

 25. Invest in your branding